corwin365/Aeolus-SSW/README.md

 ### Data Sources

-Data used were obtained from (ERA5) the Copernicus Climate Data Store (Aeolus) the ESA website and (MLS) NASA's DISC, all in standard netCDF formats as of MArch 2021.
+Data used were obtained from (ERA5) the Copernicus Climate Data Store (Aeolus) the ESA website and (MLS) NASA's DISC, all in standard netCDF formats as of March 2021.
 These were put in the following directories with the following naming conventions:

 - LocalDataDir/Aeolus/DBL/
    then: same name as original ESA files.